 - TCP - The Transport Control Protocol is a transport layer

 protocol that moves multiple packet data between applications.

 - UDP - The User Datagram Protocol is a transport layer

-- ICMP - The Internet Control Message Protocol carries
+- ICMP - The Internet Control Message Protocol: carries

 network error messages and other network software requirements.

-The four layers in TCP/IP are:
+four layers are: